Critical Cleaning of Fiber Optic Connectors

 One Click Cleaners are also a useful dry cleaning option.
 These units use a small wand-style tip with a cleaning tape to clean through bulkhead adapters.
 A specialized boot on the wand tip can also be used to clean patch cables.
 These One Click Cleaners are very useful for cleaning test equipment as well.

 Cleaning Solutions are available in a wide array of options on the market.
 Each manufacturer has their own proprietary formula.
 The most important factors for any technician to consider are:

 - How fast does the product evaporate while cleaning?

 Products that evaporate slowly tend to leave residue behind, while extremely fast evaporation means you will use more of the product to complete the project.

-Certain products can diminish in purity over time as infrequent use causes air to be trapped inside container reducing the purity and solutions can react and absorb contaminants from the packaging such as low quality metal containers.
+Certain products can diminish in purity over time because infrequent use causes air to be trapped inside the container.
+Lower purity solutions can react and absorb contaminants from the packaging such as low-quality metal containers.

-Products with shipping restrictions can have slower delivery times along with higher deliver charges associated with Hazardous Material shipping restrictions.
+Products with shipping restrictions can have slower delivery times along with higher delivery charges associated with Hazardous Material shipping restrictions.

 Regardless of which cleaning products you choose, be sure to use them sparingly.
 Over-application of cleaning solutions leads to incomplete evaporation.
 Over application of cleaners applied to the side of the ferrule can actually wick towards the connection point after inspection and connection.